SegmentationBLWX/sssegmentation/docs/Tutorials.md

 ## Customize Backbones

-Backbone is the image encoder that transforms an image to feature maps, such as a ResNet-50 without the last fully connected layer.
+A backbone serves as the image encoder that transforms an input image into feature maps.
+For example, a typical backbone could be a ResNet-50 without its final fully connected layer.

 #### Backbone Config Structure

-An example of backbone config is as follows,
+A typical backbone configuration in `SEGMENTOR_CFG` is shown below:

 ```python
 SEGMENTOR_CFG['backbone'] = {